A Week-in-the-Life of Psychology Graduate Students at USU

 - Research – As a graduate student, each individual is required to complete a master’s thesis and a doctoral dissertation.
 Students may also choose or be required to work on additional research projects with peers, faculty, advisors, and even other programs and departments.
 For this reason and many others, the number of research hours varies semester to semester and from person to person.

 - Assistantship – The Psychology Department offers students in every on-campus graduate specialization a twenty-hour assistantship.
 Students may provide preferences for placements, but placements are not guaranteed.
 There are a variety of assistantship opportunities including instructor positions, teaching assistant positions, clinical assistantships, and research assistantships.

 - Studying – This is a generic category related to all of the traditional pieces to being a student, reading before class, completing homework, writing papers, and of course studying for exams.

-- Practicum – Students in programs with clinical practice are required to complete hands-on hours known as practicum.
-There are a variety of practicum settings available to students, which are assigned by their specific programs.
+- Practicum – Students in specializations with clinical practice are required to complete hands-on hours known as practicum.
+There are a variety of practicum settings available to students, which are assigned by their specific specializations.
 For purposes of this review only, practicum includes the time preparing for and completing practicum hours as well as the time spent meeting with a supervisor for review.